YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-AI-DesignPattern.md

 *Architecture figure: the system context view introduces the agent system's external relationships; its internal containers are explained on the architecture-views page.*

+Claim.
+This series of blog posts are finished under the cooperation of AI.

 ## Part I. Foundations